dfroberg/dailybrief/readme.txt

 == Changelog ==
+= 1.0.19 &mdash; 8 of February, 2019 =

+* New: Implement internal CRON to fire once a day for now.
+Should suffice for basic usage.

 = 1.0.18 &mdash; 8 of February, 2019 =

 * New: Implement focus category setting; Enable briefs about a particular subject.